 Do you have sore cracked heels, elbows, and dry skin?
-This honey whipped homemade hand cream may help you!
+This honey-whipped homemade hand cream may help you!
 Here in Southern Utah the air is dry and makes my elbows, heels, and knuckles super dry and cracked.
-It works great for any dry area on your body.
+It works great for any dry area of your body.
 I have really dry skin and so I decided to do a little research on making my own hand and body cream.

 I called a friend in California who has been making her own hand cream and soap products for many years.
 She gave me several tips to start with and then I ordered the products she suggested.
 There is really something amazing if you are thinking about making your own skincare products.

 When I go to the dermatologist twice a year he typically hands out samples for us to try.
 Sometimes he has lip balm or hand cream.
 It’s nice to be able to see which one works before you spend the money for a container that might not work, right?